fmaste/Haskell/doc/extension/TypeFamilies.md

 > [Associated types with class](https://www.microsoft.com/en-us/research/publication/associated-types-with-class/)

-Type Families come in different flavors but let's explain the first and most simple one first.
+Type Families come in different flavors but let's explain the first and most intuitive one first.

 ## Associated Data Families

-Imagine you want to build a generic array library for that depends on its element type.
+Imagine you want to build a generic map library where its representation depends on the key type used.
+An specialized map of integer values can be made more efficient in terms of space and time than a type-invariant parametric representation.

-Now like John Lennon "Imagine there's no countries" and imagine you have discovered a super fast map implementation for when you are using ```Int``` as
-key:
+Dummy example using only ```Int``` as keys:
 ```haskell
 data SuperFastIntMap v = ConsSuperFastIntMap [v]